thuijskens/thuijskens.github.io/_posts/2017-05-12-pydata-london.md

 Note that, we could also have used the cross-validated accuracy score instead of the accuracy on a single hold-out set here.

-Finally, hyperopt provides a function `fmin` that actually performs the optimization.
+Finally, hyperopt provides a function `fmin` that does the actual optimization.
 To get the optimal set of parameters, you simply call it as follows

 ```python
 from hyperopt import fmin, tpe